Pipe Tobacco: Types and tips

 Latakia

-Latakia is an oriental tobacco, which is derived from dried plants, that are subsequently placed to smoke through aromatic wood fires.
+Latakia is an oriental tobacco that is derived from dried plants that are then placed to smoke through aromatic wood fires.

-This process gives it its characteristic dark color and flavor.
+This process gives it its distinctive dark color and aroma.

 Its taste is sweet and, due to the presence of woody fragments within it, combustion is rather slow.

-It is a tobacco that is very present in English Mixtures, because it gives a distinct flavor, as well as body and roundness.
+It is a tobacco that is very present in English Mixtures, because it gives a distinct aroma, as well as body and roundness.

-Latakia has the peculiarity of aging really well, in fact its fragrances and flavors tend to improve over time.
+Latakia has the peculiarity of aging well; in fact, its aromas and flavors tend to improve over time.

 Kentucky

-Let us now turn to Kentucky, which, unlike the previous ones, has a broad and consistent leaf, belonging to the dark-fired class, that is treated by direct fire of strong essences.
+Let us now turn to Kentucky, which, unlike its predecessors, has a broad and consistent leaf, belonging to the dark-fired class, i.e., cured by direct fire of strong essences.

 The color is dark brown and the intense flavor is reminiscent of wood, always offering a full and unforgettable taste.

-It is a rather strong tobacco, not surprisingly used to make cigars such as Toscano, but also to give body to the blend, as in Black Cavendish and English Mixtures.
+It is a rather strong tobacco, not surprisingly used to make cigars such as Toscano, but also to impart body to the blend, as in Black Cavendish and English Mixtures.

 Perique

-Finally, we conclude our ranking of the best pipe tobaccos with Perique, a type of Burley, with the difference of undergoing a lengthy double fermentation process.
+Finally, we conclude the classification of the pipe tobaccos with Perique, a type of Burley, with the difference that it undergoes a lengthy double fermentation process.

 Fermentation is achieved by periods of maceration, in which Perique leaves are contained in barrels, previously used for aging Bourbons.

-Precisely because of this long process of refining the flavor, it is one of the most expensive and sought-after pipe tobaccos.
+Because of this lengthy aroma refining process, it is one of the most expensive and sought-after pipe tobaccos.

 It is a really strong tobacco with low combustibility, which is added in small doses in English and American blends.